-A high-quality setting will help to attract additional desirable types of business development and higher paying types of jobs.
+A high quality setting will help to attract additional desirable types of business development and higher paying types of jobs.
 In newer industrial areas, a set of site design regulations should be used to promote light industrial/office parks in a well-landscaped campus-like environment.
-Truck parking and outdoor storage areas should be required and should be screened from view from roads.
+Truck parking and outdoor storage areas should be required to be screened from view from roads.
 The majority of the first 30 feet along a road should be landscaped, with truck loading docks and truck parking located to the side or rear of buildings.

-Approximately 1,945 acres or 2.9% of the region's total land area is reserved for Industrial use.
+Approximately 1,859 acres or 4.3% of the region's total land area is reserved for Industrial use.

-Public / Institutional
+9. Public / Institutional

 This category recognizes existing large public, semi-public and institutional uses, such as hospitals, schools and municipal buildings.
-A total of 627 acres are designated as Public/Institutional within the planning area.
+A total of 527 acres are designated as Public/Institutional within the planning area.

-Recreation
+10. Recreation